WesternFriend/westernfriend.org/docs/CONTENT_MIGRATION.md

    - Monthly Meeting
    - Worship Group
 3. Click "View results"
-4. Click "Actions" -> "Download CSV"
+4. Click "Actions" -> "Export as CSV"
 5. Name the file "CiviCRM_meeting_relationships.csv"
 6. Open the file in LibreOffice and save it again as a CSV to fix the character encoding